google/gcp_scanner/visualization_tool/docs/DOC.md

   - `email`: The email of the member.

 - `IAMPolicy`: The IAM policy object that contains the fields that must exist in any IAM policy which are:
-  - `role`: The name of role for this policy.
+  - `role`: Role name for this policy.
   - `members`: The members of this policy.
   - `projectId`: The ID of the project that the IAM policy belongs to.
   - `file`: The file that the IAM policy was found in.